-If you give your little ones these learning activities they are sure to have tons of fun!
+If you give your preschoolers these worksheets, they’re sure to have tons of fun!
 Come discover these If You Give a Mouse a Brownie printables.

-If your young learners love Laura Numeroff’s circular stories as much as mine do, they’re going to love these fun If You Give a Mouse a Brownie printables.
+If your young learners love Laura Numeroff’s circular stories as much as mine do, they’re going to love these fun If You Give a Mouse a Brownie activities.

 In this free printable pack, you’ll discover many great learning activities that focus on early math and literacy skills.